 Master of Arts, Counseling Psychology, Somatics Concentration

-Life can be a challenging experience that can be compounded by our unique identities and circumstances.
-Through no fault of our own, we can sometimes feel ill-equipped to handle the challenges that life brings us.
-Some of us have adapted by becoming perfectionists and having a harsh inner critic, or by becoming more withdrawn and feeling lost and confused.
-As a man of color and a son of immigrants, I can relate to these experiences, and I feel that I can offer an alternative perspective to provide a greater sense of freedom.
+Life can be a challenging experience which can be compounded by our unique identities and circumstances.
+Through no fault of our own we can sometimes feel ill-equipped to handle the challenges that life brings us.
+Some of us have adapted by becoming perfectionists and having a harsh inner critic or by becoming more withdrawn and feeling lost and confused.
+As a man of color and a son of immigrants.
+I can relate to these experiences, and I feel that I can offer an alternative perspective to provide a greater sense of freedom.

 As a result of my personal and professional experiences, I tend to work well with:

-• people who are wanting to find their “voice” in life and in relationships
+•people who are wanting to find their “voice” in life and in relationship

 I have awareness of my social identities and am open to working with all ethnicities, gender identities, and sexual orientations with curiosity and humility.
 If you feel drawn to my perspective and experience, I would be happy to schedule a brief consultation call to see how I can help.

 I am a Filipino American somatic psychotherapist, and I use conscious awareness of our body experience to help discover a sense of freedom and empowerment.
 I take a compassionate and holistic view towards healing that is informed by Buddhist psychology, social justice, and a belief in our inherent preciousness and inner capacity for healing and wholeness.

 My personal development background includes experience in insight meditation, men’s work, diversity, equity and inclusion work, martial arts, and health, wellness and fitness.
 I also have a creative background as a former DJ and producer, and I enjoy live music, physical movement, the arts, and nature.